hugocf/ferreira.cc/content/thoughts/booleans-vs-enums/index.md

 ![a coaxial selector with the input on the bottom, an A and B position of top, and the central nob set to the A position](selector.jpg)

 An Enumerate fits the 2nd scenario.
-A coaxial selector is either on position A or on position B .
-It lets you choose between two options.
+A coaxial selector is either on position A or on position B. It lets you choose between two options.
 There is a clear meaning associated with each position.

 ---